vuepointjs/vuept/GETTING-STARTED-PT1.md

 yarn add:suite
 ```

-to add your Suite of Apps, and:
+to add your Suite of Apps.

+And:

 ```bash
 yarn add:app
 ```

 to add an App to your Office Suite.

+Until these scripts become available you can copy the relevant pieces from the `.templates` folders to the `solution` folder.
+Examples for this will be made available.